vitkolos/notes-iuip/semestr1-erasmus/distributed-systems/lecture.md

 			- we assume that there is a limited number of byzantine process and use majority vote
 - fault models for channels
 	- integrity
-		- “channels don't create messages & channels don't corrupt messages”
+		- “channels don't create messages & channels don't modify/corrupt messages”
 		- a link from $p$ to $q$ satisfies integrity if $q$ receives a message $m$ at most once, and only if it was previously sent by $p$
 		- note: $m$ can be lost
 	- fair link – satisfies integrity & if $p$ sends $m$ infinitely often, then $q$ receives $m$ infinitely often (the channel can lose an infinity of messages)